andreaTP/curryon2018/Readme.md

 [https://andreatp.github.io/curryon2018/](https://andreatp.github.io/curryon2018/#/)

-To run the example you need node and sbt installed.
+To run the example you need node and npm.

 in the ```server``` directory run: